 TRACK 4 Rice and Wheat Research: Rice is one of the most consumed cereal in the world as a food product.
-Rice is the seed of the grass species Oryza sativa or Oryza glaberrima.
-Rice is important with regard to human nutrition and caloric intake, providing more than one fifth of the calories consumed worldwide by humans.
+Rice is the seed from grass species Oryza sativa or Oryza glaberrima.
+It is significant with regard to human nutrition and caloric intake, providing more than one-fifth of the calories consumed worldwide by humans.
 Many species of wheat together make up the genus Triticum of which the most widely grown is common wheat (T. aestivum).

 - Hybrid rice & wheat